Right to Use Surface Water Relating to Construction and/or Operation of Surface Water Diversion Works

 Use of Surface Water Requires Approval

 An Approval to Construct leading to a Water Right and Approval to Operate is required for any works where water is to be diverted or impounded from or within its natural channel or bed.
 Works that will require approval would include irrigation projects, intensive livestock, multiuser, municipal or industrial water supply systems, dams and reservoirs for livestock, domestic, recreational and wildlife, or other water diversion schemes.
-By policy, any use which will consume greater than 5 cubic decameters (4 acre-feet) will require an approval.

 The viability of your project is important to you and to the Water Security Agency.
 By planning well in advance for the approval and construction of your project, you will have assurance that a supply of water is available and allocated for your project.